 |1||on||+2||Top down||High quality||-|

-Remove the belt from the laser machine once processing is complete.
-To clean the belt, simply use a lightly moistened cloth.
+Remove the belt from the laser's work area once laser processing is complete.
+Gently clean the belt with a lightly moistened cloth.

 - Experiment with engraving dyed leathers (you will achieve different results depending on the specific dye)